TahaMahmoud/Recipes/README.md

 - RxSwift, RxCocoa For Data Binding
 - Kingfisher For Images Downloading and Caching
 - XIB Files
-- Realm For Caching Preferred Articles using [Generic Realm Manager]
+- Realm For Caching Favourite Recipes using [Generic Realm Manager]
 - UserDefaults for Storing simple data using [Generic UserDefaults Manager]
 - Adobe XD For Designing The UI